-Valleys can't be vented, they have a lower slope than pitched roofs, and ice from two roof surfaces gets concentrated.
+Valleys can’t be vented, they have a lower slope than pitched roofs, and ice from two roof surfaces gets concentrated.
 Ice dams are always the worst at valleys.
 What happens when two valleys meet each other?
 The potential for ice dams goes way up.
-In my humble opinion, this is just plain stupid design when it comes to performance.
+In my humble opinion, this is just poor design when it comes to performance.

 Oh, and don’t get me started on what this means for water management during the summer… never mind, I already blogged about that: Have Your Builder Plan for Water Management.

 What happens when bath fans, kitchen fans, and clothes dryers terminate at the roof?
 Snow melts when the fans run, of course.
 This leads to water running down underneath the snow, then freezing again at the eave, or in some cases, right in the middle of the roof.